Shakuhachi

 Non-Duality comes - Flail strikes."

-A very literal, word-to-word rendition of Fuke's myōan poem
+A quite literal, word-to-word rendition of Fuke's myōan poem

 in correct accordance with Chinese subject-verb-object syntax.